hb020/PoE_Ethernet_GPIB_Adapter/README.md

 ## Results

-All design goals have been met.
+All design goals have been met[^2].
 The current unit price is approximately $45 USD when ordering parts for 20 units.
 Prices increase for smaller batch sizes.

+[^2] GPIB commands over USB-C is Work In Progress.

 In my home lab, I assign each device a static IP address based on its MAC address and run a local DNS server to provide easy-to-remember domain names, making the adapter simple and intuitive to use.